IgniteUI/help-topics/topics/02_Controls/igDataChart/05_Styling/00_igDataChart_Styling_the_Chart_Series.md

 -   [Styling and Theming in Ignite UI](Deployment-Guide-Styling-and-Theming.html)

 General information and a procedure for updating styles and themes in Ignite UI™ library.

-### <a id="samples"></a>Samples

-The following samples provide additional information related to this topic.

--   [Drop Shadows](%%SamplesUrl%%/data-chart/drop-shadows): This sample demonstrates applying a drop-shadow effect to the data series in the `igDataChart` control.